greena13/redux-and-the-rest/README.md

 {
   values: {},
   status: { type: null },
-  projection: { type: null }
+  metadata: { type: null }
 };
 ```

 * `values`: This is where all of the item's attributes are stored.
 * `status`: This is where status information is stored, separate from the item's attributes.
 This allows the `values` to remain pure - so if you are editing an item, all you need to do is send the new `values` back to the server, without having to worry about any irrelevant attributes being mixed in.
-* `projection`: This is where information about the nature of the item's set of attributes is stored.
+* `metadata`: This is where information about the nature of the item's set of attributes is stored.
 A `type` attribute indicates whether all of the item's attributes have been retrieved (`COMPLETE` by default), or whether only some of them have (e.g. `PREVIEW`).
 Other information can also be stored here, and is configurable when the resource action is defined or when the action creator is called.

-Setting the `projection` when defining the resource:
+Setting the `metadata` when defining the resource:

 ```
 const { reducers, actionCreators: { fetchCollection: fetchUsers } } = resources({